latentai/example-applications/detectors/cpp_inference/README.md

 - DLDevice: CPU or CUDA
 - LRE object: C++
 - Model precisions: INT8, FP32, FP16
-- One input image (e.g. JPG)
+- One input image (e.g., JPG)

 ## Quick Start

-See the provided `inference_commands.bash` script.
+Refer to the provided `inference_commands.bash` script.
 This can be used as an example to run FP32, FP16, and INT8 versions of a model.
 Run the following steps to use this script:

-### 1. Make the device ready
+### 1. Make the Device Ready
 Install the device dependencies.
 [Use the appropriate scripts for your device](../../setup_scripts)
-### 2. Make the model available
+### 2. Make the Model Available
 Copy the modelLibrary.so to the device.
 Models compiled with the LEIP Compiler Framework have the following structure (e.g., model_name=efficentdet, architecture=aarch64_cuda_xavier_jp4):
 ```
 <model_name>/